MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/essentials/data-collection-transformations-create.md

 ```

 ---

+## Optimize and monitor transformations
+Transformations run a KQL query against every record collected with the DCR, so it's important that they run efficiently.
+Transformation execution time contributes to overall [data ingestion latency](../logs/data-ingestion-time.md), and transformations that take excessive time to run can impact the performance of the data collection pipeline and result in data loss.
+Optimal transformations should take no more than 1 second to run.
+See [Optimize log queries in Azure Monitor](../logs/query-optimization.md) for guidance on testing your query before you implement it as a transformation and for recommendations on optimizing queries that don't run efficiently.

+> [!IMPORTANT]
+> You may experience data loss if a transformation takes more than 20 seconds.

+Because transformations don't run interactively, it's important to continuously monitor them to ensure that they're running properly and not taking excessive time to process data.
+See [Monitor and troubleshoot DCR data collection in Azure Monitor](data-collection-monitor.md) for details on logs and metrics that monitor the health and performance of transformations.
+This includes identifying any errors that occur in the KQL and metrics to track their running duration.

+The following metrics are automatically collected for transformations and should be reviewed regularly to verify that your transformations are still running as expected.
+Create [metric alert rules](../alerts/alerts-create-metric-alert-rule.yml) to be automatically notified when one of these metrics exceeds a threshold.

+- Logs Transformation Duration per Min
+- Logs Transformation Errors per Min

+[Enable DCR error logs](./data-collection-monitor.md#enable-dcr-error-logs) to track any errors that occur in your transformations or other queries.
+Create a [log alert rule](../alerts/alerts-create-log-alert-rule.md) to be automatically notified when an entry is written to this table.

 ## Guidance
 There are multiple methods to create transformations depending on the data collection method.
 The following table lists guidance for different methods for creating transformations.